carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 PPanGGOLiN provides multiple outputs to describe a pangenome.
 In this section the different outputs will be described.

-#### U-shaped plot
+### U-shaped plot

-A U-shaped plot is a figure presenting the number of families (y axis) per number of organisms (x axis).
+A U-shaped plot is a figure presenting the number of gene families (y axis) per number of organisms (x axis).
 It is a `.html` file that can be opened with any browser and with which you can interact, zoom, move around, mouseover to see numbers in more detail, and you can save what you are seeing as a `.png` image file.

 ~~~
 $ ppanggolin draw --pangenome pangenome.h5 --ucurve --output draw_ucurve